 Price range: $25 to $50

-Otherwise, you might want to order a second set from the same supplier, adding additional strands or clips.
-I think that every store should let users know about the required number of bundles that you need.
+Otherwise, you can order a second set from the same supplier and add additional strands or clips.
+Every store should let users know the required number of bundles.
 We do that!

 The second option is somewhere in between.
-If you also want to increase your hair volume slightly and have a healthier look, consider hair weighing 100 – 130 grams.
+If you also want to increase your hair volume slightly and look healthier, consider hair weighing 100 – 130 grams.

-These are the medium-thickness extensions that will suit the majority of women.
-Our clients sometimes draw a far worse picture than it is, rating their hair fine despite rocking medium-thickness strands.
+These are the medium-thickness extensions that will suit most women.
+Our clients sometimes paint a far worse picture than it is, rating their hair fine despite rocking medium-thickness strands.
 Medium-thickness hair is also the easiest to blend.

 Weight: 100 to 130 grams per set